13 Balloon Centerpiece Ideas That Actually Work for Weddings

 instagram/ldeventrentals

 Black, gold, and white balloons mixed together with clear bubbles on top?
 Yes please.
 This “Black Gold Bubble” centerpiece is modern, yet still so elegant.
+The gold balloons reflect when the candle light hits them.
+They especially look beautiful hung in a room with high ceilings or ornate details.
+The bubbles blend right into the background.

 These centerpieces photograph AMAZING.
 If you’re looking for those perfect Instagram worthy moments from your reception (because who isn’t) this is it.
 Your photographer will be sooo happy you went with such a stunning and photogenic centerpiece.
+It’s dramatic, polished, and a little mysterious (very Black Swan energy).

 Tulle-Wrapped Balloon Bundles